I’ve gathered all my best tips and tricks to give you everything you need to know to start seeds indoors.

 Again, the seed packets often have good information for planning your schedule.

-There are also several free online calculators for knowing what to plant (see them at the bottom of this post).
+There are also several free online calculators for knowing what to plant when in your growing zone.

 Have your seeds, containers, growing medium or potting soil, watering can, and notes ready.

 I plant one seed per cell, this way the seedlings will not have to be thinned later.
 Some gardeners plant a few as insurance (since some may not germinate).